ladsmund/msp_group_project/README.md

 ./koshka/koshka.py scores/bembe_wheel.txt
 ```

-### Unit test
+#### Unit test
-The unit test for homework 8 can be executed uing
+The unit test for homework 8 can be executed using the command:
 ```
-python -m unittest discover TestPtolemy
+python -m unittest discover -p *ptolemy* koshka/
 ```
-TODO: Or something similar